bcatalfo/Math-Solutions/docs/Stein-and-Shakarchi-Princeton-Lectures-in-Analysis/I-Forier-Analysis-an-Introduction/Chapter-I-The-Genesis-of-Fourier-Analysis.md

 f'(x) - f(x) = 0
 $$

-next we need some diffential equation argument to show that this is either $e^x$ or $0$
+next we need some differential equation argument to show that this is either $e^x$ or $0$

 Assume $f(x) = e^x$.
 Then